 EPIDEMIOLOGIC EVIDENCE SUPPORTING ROLE OF OBESITY IN ENDOMETRIAL CANCER

 Over 60% of adults in the United States have a body mass index (BMI) over 25, making them either overweight or obese.
-In a UK study, data from the Clinical Practice Research Datalink (CPRD) was utilized to examine ...
+In a UK study, data from the Clinical Practice Research Datalink (CPRD) was utilized ...